-A node is a basic unit used to create a project in Screenberry.
+A node is a basic unit that is used to create a project in Screenberry.

 Although all nodes have unique and different functions, they are operated in a common way, making the user experience simple and intuitive.

 Project creation in Screenberry is the process of adding/linking nodes and modifying node parameters.
-It is done in the Node Graph tab of the Screenberry Panel.
+It is done in the Node Graph widget of the Screenberry Panel.

 - the node status indicator (the colored bar on the right side of the Node Header).
 See Node Status.

-Node Body contains names of input pins (on the left) and output pins (on the right).
-When a node is selected related parameters will be displayed in the Node Settings panel.
+Node Body contains the names of input parameters (on the left) and output parameters (on the right).
+When a node is selected, its parameters are displayed in the Settings panel.